-7 Such as the humanoid robot, Sophia by Hanson Robotics at the end of 2019: www.hansonrobotics.com.
+7 Such as the humanoid robot, Sophia de Hanson Robotics at the end of 2019: www.hansonrobotics.com.

-$^{^{\}rm 8}$ The prestigious Victoria and Albert Museum in London acquired a portrait.
+8 The prestigious Victoria and Albert Museum in London acquired a portrait.

-9 The first graffiti artists were often considered to be vandals or activists.
-As pointed out in the introduction, this essay does not dwell on social and political issues.
+9 The first graffitists were often considered to be vandals or activists.
+As pointed out in the introduction, this article does not dwell on social and political issues.
 My comments herein focus on graffiti not as a form of protest or youth emancipation but exclusively on the graphical qualities of graffiti and the processes of producing this form of art.